 Aryan, Fiction, Humphrey Carpenter, J.R.R.
 Tolkien, J.R.R.
 Tolkien: A Biography, Jews, John Ronald Reuel Tolkien, Judaism, letter, literature, Michael Tolkien, Nazism, novel, Publishing, racism, Rütten & Loening, Stanley Unwin, The Hobbit, The Letters of J.R.R.
 Tolkien, War, World War Two

 When J.R.R.
-Tolkien published The Hobbit on September 21st, 1937, it was immediately met with critical acclaim and high levels of commercial demand.
+Tolkien published The Hobbit; or, There and Back Againon September 21st, 1937, it was immediately met with critical acclaim and high levels of commercial demand.

 Naturally, in the ensuing months, publishing houses around Europe contacted Tolkien to enquire about translating and publishing the acclaimed popular novel in their respective tongues.
 The Berlin publisher Rütten & Loening was on the verge of printing its own German-language version of The Hobbit, when suddenly they requested written documentation of Tolkien’s Aryan heritage.
 This request so infuriated Tolkien that he penned a letter to his publisher and friend Stanley Unwin.
 It read:

 I must say the enclosed letter from Rütten & Loening is a bit stiff.
 Do I suffer this impertinence because of the possession of a German name, or do their lunatic laws require a certificate of arisch (aryan) origin from all persons of all countries?

 Personally, I should be inclined to refuse to give any Bestätigung (although it happens that I can), and let a German translation go hang.
 In any case I should object strongly to any such declaration appearing in print… I have many Jewish friends, and should regret giving any colour to the notion that I subscribed to the wholly pernicious and unscientific race-doctrine.